 kubectl get zb

-If you delete the ZeebeCluster resource the actual ZeebeCluster will be automatically removed from your cluster.
-Now you can check that there is a new “Namespace” created with:
+If you delete the ZeebeCluster resource, the actual ZeebeCluster will be automatically removed from your cluster.
+Now, you can check that there is a new “Namespace” created with the following:

 kubectl get ns

-And also check that the cluster is correctly provisioned by looking at the Pods created inside the newly created namespace with
+Check that the cluster is correctly provisioned by looking at the Pods created inside the newly created namespace with the following command:

 kubectl get pods -n <Zeebe_Cluster_Name> -w

-The next video show these commands in action along with the installation of the Zeebe Kubernetes Operator:
+The following video shows these commands in action along with the installation of the Zeebe Kubernetes Operator:

 This Kubernetes Operator was built using KubeBuilder V2.1+, Tekton 0.8.0+ and Helm 3.